 Standing just a little over five feet tall, actress Rita Moreno’s youthful glow and megawatt smile instantly light up the room.

 “I’m probably the happiest person I know,” says the 82-year-old Moreno, the only Latina actress ever to win an Emmy, a Tony, a Grammy and an Oscar.
-And she's poised to accept another honor: a Life Achievement Award at the 20th Annual Screen Actors Guild Awards on Jan.
+Now, she's poised to accept another honor: the Life Achievement Award at the 20th annual Screen Actors Guild Awards on Jan.
 18 in New York City.

 “I guess it must be the Caribbean genes,” says Moreno, who was born in Puerto Rico.
 “I used to have very oily skin and acne when I was 18 years old.
 I also used to stay out in the sun for hours.
 I’m surprised I didn’t get baked like (Julio Iglesias).”

 “Back then, (doctors) used to apply an ultraviolet light for acne and this acetone alcohol rub,” she recalls of the less-than-glamorous ways once used to combat blemishes, so Moreno chose to take matters in her own hands.

 “I used to use one of those rough, nasty brushes to scrub my face every day,” she explains.
 “It was very harsh, but exfoliating every day helped a lot.
 I would definitely say that exfoliating was really my main beauty trick.”

 These days, Moreno prefers to go bare-faced.
 When she needs to wear makeup, she's all about keeping it minimal.

 “I like to keep it natural,” she explains.
 “I add a little water to my foundation to make it really light.
 But that’s really it.”